deanc/kysely-schema-generator/README.md

 ```

 Note if command can't be found you might need to use your package manager to run it (e.g. `pnpm exec kysely-schema-generator`)

+# Todo

+(Contributions very welcome)

+- Ensure all MySQL field types are mapped correctly
+- Add support for other database engines (Postgres, SQLite at least)
+- Add test coverage
+- (Maybe) offer option to write to disk instead of relying on user to capture